microsoft/api-guidelines/graph/GuidelinesGraph.md

 The query options part of an OData URL can be quite long, potentially exceeding the maximum length of URLs supported by components involved in transmitting or processing the request.
 One way to avoid this is to use the POST verb instead of GET with the `$query` segment, and pass the query options part of the URL in the request body as described in the chapter
 [OData Query Options](http://docs.oasis-open.org/odata/odata/v4.01/odata-v4.01-part2-url-conventions.html#sec_PassingQueryOptionsintheRequestBody).

-Another way to avoid this is to use JSON batch as described in the [Microsoft Graph documentation](https://docs.microsoft.com/graph/json-batching#bypassing-url-length-limitations-with-batching).
+Another way to avoid this is to use JSON batch as described in the [Microsoft Graph batching documentation](https://docs.microsoft.com/graph/json-batching#bypassing-url-length-limitations-with-batching).

 ### Resource modeling patterns

 You can model structured resources for your APIs by using the OData entity type or complex type.
 The main difference between these types is that an entity type declares a key property to uniquely identify its objects, and a complex type does not.
 In Microsoft Graph, this key property is called `id` for server-created key values.
 If there is a natural name for the key property, then the workload can use that.

 Because objects of complex types in Microsoft Graph don’t have unique identifiers, they are not directly addressable via URIs.
 Therefore, you must not use complex type to model addressable resources such as individually addressable items within a collection.
-For more information, see the [Microsoft REST API Guidelines](https://github.com/microsoft/api-guidelines/blob/graph/Guidelines.md#93-collection-url-patterns).
+For more information, see the [Microsoft REST API Guidelines collection URL patterns](https://github.com/microsoft/api-guidelines/blob/vNext/Guidelines.md#93-collection-url-patterns).
 Complex types are better suited to represent composite properties of API entities.

 ```xml
  <EntityType Name="Author">